 1. Anadromous Fish Spawning Areas.
 Work in waters of the U.S. designated by either the North Carolina Division of Marine Fisheries (NCDMF) or the North Carolina Wildlife Resources Commission (NCWRC) as anadromous fish spawning areas are prohibited from February 15th through June 30th, without prior written approval from the Corps and the appropriate wildlife agencies (NCDMF, NCWRC and/or the National Marine Fisheries Service (NMFS)).
 Work in waters of the U.S. designated by NCWRC as primary nursery areas in inland waters are prohibited from February 15th through September 30th, without prior written approval from the Corps and the appropriate wildlife agencies.
-Work in waters of the use appropriate wildlife agencies.
+Work in waters of the users are prohibited from February 15th through September 30th, without prior written approval from the Corps and the appropriate wildlife agencies.
 Work in waters of the U.S. designated by NCDMF as primary nursery areas shall be coordinated with NCDMF prior to being authorized by this NWP.
 Coordination with NCDMF may result in a required construction moratorium during periods of significant biological productivity or critical life stages.